rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

     -  **Note:** you really *should* consider using Kokkos, or any other portable programming model.
 It's good enough so that CEA adopted it for it's legacy codes ! (see [the CExA project](https://cexa-project.org/)).
 ### Outline

-The outline for this post is the following six rules of thumbs,or advices, largely inspired by [the Nvidia Ampere tuning guide](https://docs.nvidia.com/cuda/ampere-tuning-guide/index.html):
+The outline for this post is the following five rules of thumbs,or advices, largely inspired by [the Nvidia Ampere tuning guide](https://docs.nvidia.com/cuda/ampere-tuning-guide/index.html):

 1. Minimize redundant global memory accesses.
 2. Avoid the use of *Local memory*.
+3. Improve occupancy.
-3. Minimize redundant math operation, use cheap arithmetic.
+4. Minimize redundant math operation, use cheap arithmetic.
-4. Avoid thread divergence.
+5. Avoid thread divergence.

 Feel free to jump straight into your sections of interest.
 One of the main interest of this tutorial is to teach you *where* to look for information in ncu.
 Look for "Profiler diagnosis" sections.

 ### Before we start

-Before going into the six advices, I invite you to read [my post on the cost of communications](post2.md) that is a good, unnecessary long introduction for advices 1. and 2.
-I also strongly advise watching [this brilliant talk on communication-avoiding algorithms](https://www.youtube.com/watch?v=sY3bgirw--4).
+Before going into the five advices, I invite you to read [my post on the cost of communications](post2.md) that is a good, unnecessary long introduction for advices 1. and 2.
+I also strongly advise watching [this brilliant talk on communication-avoiding algorithms](https://www.youtube.com/watch?v=iPCBCjgoAbk).

 All sample code and ncu reports can be found [here](https://github.com/rbourgeois33/rbourgeois33.github.io/tree/code-sample/code-sample) along with compilation and execution instructions.
 The reports were ran on my [Nvidia RTX 6000 Ada generation](https://www.techpowerup.com/gpu-specs/rtx-6000-ada-generation.c3933) GPU.